pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/PreparingDatabase.md

 ### Step 3: Create database connection

 Once a `Configuration` value is set up we can construct the actual database connection.
-The simplest way to do this is to construct the database connection using the n``defaultDatabase(path:configuration:)`` function:
+The simplest way to do this is to construct the database connection using the ``defaultDatabase(path:configuration:)`` function:

 ```diff
 -func appDatabase() -> any DatabaseWriter {